PhD Candidate, University of Toronto

 Anatomist | Aspiring Educator | CIHR Vanier Scholar | Lifelong Learner

-I am a PhD candidate in the Division of Anatomy (Rehabilitation Sciences Institute) at the University of Toronto.
-Working under the supervision and guidance of Dr. Anne Agur, my research in the Musculoskeletal Anatomy Lab focuses on investigating the etiology and pathophysiology of myofascial trigger points in trapezius with a long-term goal of improving diagnosis and treatment.
+I am a final year PhD candidate in the Rehabilitation Sciences Institute & Division of Anatomy at the University of Toronto.
+Under the supervision of Dr. Anne Agur, my research in the Musculoskeletal Anatomy Lab focuses on understanding the baseline 3D architecture and structural properties of the human trapezius muscle.

-I’m always on the lookout for new challenges and opportunities – feel free to get in touch!
+I am always on the lookout for new challenges and opportunities—please don’t hesitate to get in touch!